 Sometimes, timing is the most important thing in life.
 It seems I visited South Dakota during the best time.
-It looked just beautiful everywhere in Dakotas.
+It was just beautiful.
 Badlands National Park was a lot more than I expected.
 Driving a loop road, I stopped often to take pictures.

 Mount Rushmore (Parking Fee: $10) is on the way from Bandlands National Park to Wind Cave National Park.
 I took a self-guided audio tour (Rental: $6) and learned a lot about Mount Rushmore.
 The sculptor Gutzon Borglum started this project when he was 60 years old.
 His son Lincoln Borgulm completed it.
 “The construction of Mount Rushmore National Memorial took 14 years, from 1927 to 1941.”
 Looking at the sculptures of four Presidents (Washington, Jefferson, Ted Roosevelt, and Lincoln), I figured there are un-carved rocks for possibly five more presidents.
-Which presidents can be?
+Which presidents would it be?
 Is it possible?
-I cannot imagine how much of talk to pick ONE.
+I cannot imagine how much politics would be involved to just pick one!

 One morning, it rained non-stop.
-How can I make my morning coffee in rain?
-There is no coffee shops/restaurants/stores anywhere close by.
-I drove around the campground and found roof covered tables (an empty group campsite).
+How can I make my morning coffee in the rain?
+There are no coffee shops/restaurants/stores anywhere close by.
+I drove around the campground and found a roof covered table (an empty group campsite).
 There were two Asian couples having breakfast.
-I greeted them in English and later switched talking in Korean.
+I greeted them in English and later switched to Korean.
 One couple live in Minnesota and the other in Atlanta, Georgia.
-They handed me a huge cup of freshly made coffee.
+They poured me freshly made coffee.

 On another trail, I met a guy from Minnesota.
 We hiked together.
 After that, he went back hiking another trail.
-His plan was to stay overnight backcountry camping alone.
+His plan was to stay overnight in the back country camping alone.
 Then, next day, hiking on a long distance “Centennial Trail” in the park.
-He told me that he has been busy enjoying his retirement (five years ago) by running Marathons and training for Iron Man Competition and 100 Miles Race (the clock keeps ticking when runners are resting/sleeping).
-I envied his backcountry camping alone because I am timid for it!
+He told me that he has been busy enjoying his retirement (five years ago) by running Marathons and training for Iron Man Competition and 100 Miles Race (the clock keeps ticking when runners are resting).
+I envied his back country camping alone because I am timid for it!